-Southampton, United Kingdom, June 2017 — Global contact lens manufacturer CooperVision has awarded the title FORCE Student of the Year 2017 to Sara Picarazzi and Alessandra Rossi, students from the University of Milano-Bicocca in Milan, Italy.
-The winning project, presented by Sara Picarazzi and supervised by Silvia Tavazzi, evaluated the absorption of eyeshadow in soft…read more View more blog posts
+Southampton, United Kingdom, May 2018 — Global contact lens manufacturer CooperVision has awarded the title FORCE Student of the Year 2018 to Laura Valencia and Pablo Arlanzón, students from the Universidad de Valladolid, Spain.
+The sixth FORCE (Future Ocular Research Creativity Event) final took place at CooperVision’s Centre of Innovation in Budapest, Hungary on 12…read more View more blog posts

 You can take part alone or together with a partner.
 In other words, you are free to do the work yourself or choose a colleague as your partner.
-The theme of the project is determined by each country, but it must be in the field of contact lenses.
+The theme of the project must be in the field of contact lenses.
 Each university then selects the team that will represent it at the FORCE National Final.
-This team will win a scholarship.

 It is envisaged that the majority of students will enter FORCE in this category.
 Careful thought and planning should be given to the trial, as it is difficult to change once committed.
 Read more about the criteria that will be used to judge the clinical trial.